Vintage Film & Old Photos Of Bath

 More Pictures of Old Bath

 Old Bath in Somerset, England, enjoyed through historic photos, vintage pictures & archive film.
-Browse history in these fascinating old images of a bygone era.
+Browse history in these fascinating old images of a bygone era on my Pinterest Board.

 More about Somerset